snijderlab/stitch/BatchFiles.md

 LocalCutoffscore | The score a patch in a read should at least have to be included. | 90 FileFormat | The format of the Peaks export, this depends on the version of Peaks, now only has the options `Old` and `New`.
 If `New` gives errors in reading the file maybe `Old` will work. | `New`
-MinLengthPatch | The minimal length of a patch before it is included | 3 Name | Used to recognise the origin of reads from this file | (No Default) Separator | The separator used to separate cells in the csv | `,` DecimalSeparator | The separator used to separate decimals | `.`
+MinLengthPatch | The minimal length of a patch before it is included | 3 Name | Used to recognize the origin of reads from this file | (No Default) Separator | The separator used to separate cells in the csv | `,` DecimalSeparator | The separator used to separate decimals | `.`